 5 Free = no Formaldehyde, Formaldehyde Resin, DBT, Tuolene or Camphor

 7 Free = no Formaldehyde, Formaldehyde Resin, DBT, Tuolene, Camphor, Ethyl Tosylamide (used as a plasticiser, generally considered to be of low hazard, but banned in EU from use in personal care products because of concerns of its antibiotic properties and therefore antibiotic resistance) or Xylene (possible carcinogen, but disputed, also linked to skin, eye nose and throat irritation and possible kidney & liver effects).

-Is there anything such thing as a "Natural Nailpolish"?
+Is there any such thing as a "Natural Nailpolish"?

 Well, not really.
-All nail polish is concocted from chemicals, because otherwise they would just be water and flower dye.
-But it's still better (for your health and for the planet) to choose ones with less chemicals.
+All nail polish is concocted from derived ingredients, because otherwise they would just be water and flower dye.
+But it's still better (for your health and for the planet) to choose ones with less harmful chemicals.

 And of course, it's always best to only select the ones which don't test on animals, have small production runs, and are made with concern for their environmental footprint.

 Scotch Naturals, which claim to be the purest nail polish around, use a water base (rather than a solvent base).
 They are currently reformulating all of their products, so we look forward to reviewing them when they are back in production.

 Our current favourite shades of Purdy Pink Polishes...
 All cruelty-free and all 5 (at least) free.